renjithbz/boonze/exampleSite/content/_index.md

 about:
   enable: true
   image: images/about/about.webp
+  content: |2-

-  content: "\n## Expand Your Digital Marketing Team With Boonze\nAre you looking for
+    ## Expand Your Digital Marketing Team With Boonze
-    digital marketing experts who can work as an extension of your in-house digital marketing team?
-Boonze manages and optimises search, social, display, video and marketplace advertising campaigns for your business.
-Our deep understanding of various advertising platforms helps businesses to acquire and retain customers with your marketing campaigns. <br><br> Boonze offers a unique combination of technology, consulting, research, analytics and custom reports to our clients.
+    Are you looking for digital marketing experts who can work as an extension of your in-house marketing team?
+Boonze is eager to manage and optimise search, social, display, video and marketplace advertising campaigns for your business.
+Our deep understanding of various advertising platforms helps businesses acquire and retain customers with performance-driven marketing campaigns.
-    If you are looking for a process driven organisation which deliver value and efficiency while limiting the variability seen in a people driven organisations, look no further.​ "
+     <br><br> Boonze offers a unique combination of technology, consulting, research, analytics, optimization and custom reporting to our clients.
+If you are looking for a process-driven organisation which deliver value and efficiency while limiting the variability seen in people-driven organisations, look no further.​
   button:
     enable: true
     label: know more